7 Best Retirement Plan Options10 minute read

 5. Guaranteed Income Annuities

-With a Guaranteed Income Annuity, we have a type of insurance product that provides a guaranteed income when you retire.
+A Guaranteed Income Annuity provides a guaranteed income when you retire.
 Essentially with this plan, you buy you a fixed monthly payment for your retirement.
 You can take the income payments as frequently as monthly or quarterly or receive annual payments.
 It is an investment which you should consider carefully and it’s recommended that you use highly rated companies with a long establishment.
 Single-Premium Immediate Annuity allows you to invest and take immediate income payments.
-The deferred-income annuity (DIA) with a cash-refund option is more flexible because you can decide when to start the income payments (don’t need to annuitize).
+The deferred-income annuity (DIA) with a cash-refund option is more flexible because you can decide when to start the income payments.
 Also, the cash-refund option lets you take out the money back.

 Buying a cash value insurance plan allows you take a loan against your death benefit which can serve as income during your retirement.